Volkswagen Up: Production version

 Along with the other two rebadged models, Up is the first car in its class to offer an automated braking system, called City Emergency Braking.
 The system is automatically activated at speeds below 30 km/h, when a laser sensor identifies a danger of collision and activates the brakes.
-In the SEAT model, the system is called City Safety Assist and in the Škoda model it is called City Safe Drive.
+In the SEAT model, the system is marketed as the City Safety Assist and in the Škoda model it is called City Safe Drive.

 The Up won the 2012 World Car of the Year.

 Marketing

 The Up! is available to order in the United Kingdom since October 2011 for five models – marketed as Take Up, Move Up, High Up, Up Black and Up White.
 British television show Top Gear presenters mocked the unusual name by calling the model "Up-exclamation-mark".

 The Up was introduced on the German market on 3 December 2011.
 Deliveries to other European markets began in April 2012.

 In 2013, Volkswagen introduced the cross up! model, which has 15 mm more ground clearance than the standard model, and comes with plastic side skirts and wheel-arch flares as standard.

 In 2014, at the Geneva Motor Show, Seat presented the 2014 Seat Mii by Mango model aimed towards women, made in collaboration with the Spanish fashion company Mango.

 The SEAT Mii limited production started in October 2011 for the European market, with sales having started at the end of 2011.
 The final version was launched in May 2012.

 The Up was sold in Australia until 2015, when it was withdrawn due to slow sales.
 Plans for the Škoda Citigo to be sold in Australia were also shelved.

 At the Geneva Motor Show in 2016, the model sold in Europe received a facelift and the new TSI engine, that went on sale in the summer the same year.

-There are no plans to sell the Up in North America, or in the CIS countries, Middle East, India, China, South Korea, and Southeast Asia.
-Japanese sales began 1 October 2012; it and the Polo are the only two VW products that comply with Japanese government dimension regulations.
-The Up launched in South Africa on 1 March 2015.
-Two models were offered at launch, both are the 1-litre 55 kW three-door variant.
+The Up was not sold in North America, CIS countries, Middle East, India, China, South Korea, and Southeast Asia.
+Japanese sales began in October 2012.
+Due to its small size, the Up was one of Volkswagen's successful introduction in Japan.
+The Up was also launched in South Africa in March 2015.
+Two models were offered at launch, both are the 1.0-litre 55 kW three-door variant.
 The two local options were marketed as Take Up, and the Move Up.